JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 **What's the best practice now?**

 If this change affects your code, consider whether you really need to use duplicate names.
-If you want to have Java or Kotlin classes that inherit from each other that also contain a field or property each that has the same name, keep in mind that the field or property in the subclass will take precedence.
+If you want to have Java or Kotlin classes that each contain a field or property with the same name and that each inherit from one another, keep in mind that the field or property in the subclass will take precedence.

 For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-55017).

-### Improved nullability safety for Java primitive arrays
+### Improved null safety for Java primitive arrays

 **What's changed?**

-Starting with Kotlin 2.0.0, the compiler correctly infers nullability of the Java primitive arrays imported to Kotlin.
+Starting with Kotlin 2.0.0, the compiler correctly infers the nullability of Java primitive arrays imported to Kotlin.
 Now, it retains native nullability from the `TYPE_USE` annotations used with Java primitive arrays and emits errors when their values are not used according to annotations.